rocky/python-xasm/HOW-TO-USE.rst

 code assembler format.
 From this then modify the results and run ``pyc-xasm``.

-In normal python disassembly code (and in the bytecode file), the main function appears first; it contains constants which contain code to other functions and so on.
+In normal Python disassembly code (and in the bytecode file), the main function appears first; it contains constants which contain code to other functions and so on.
 In Python disassembly these are linearized so that from top down you have a topological sort of the dependencies.